 People in the DIY sphere really love cooking rules in their games, but I've never seen it all in one place.
 That's what this post is for.
-Featured herein is Arnold's K's GLOG lunch rule, Lungfungus' monster corpse usage, Occultesque's dungeon gourmand, Skerples' Monster Menu-All, Wizzzargh's monsters-into-magic-items, Stewpot Witches (Benjamin Baugh in Chromatic Soup 01), and my own adipomancers.
+Featured herein is Arnold's K's GLOG lunch rule, Lungfungus' monster corpse usage (original post no longer up), Occultesque's dungeon gourmand, Skerples' Monster Menu-All, Wizzzargh's monsters-into-magic-items, Stewpot Witches (Benjamin Baugh in Chromatic Soup 01), and my own adipomancers.

 Hunting and Gathering